What’s a Mopar car?

 Who is Don Garlits?

 Otherwise known as Big Daddy, Don Garlits can be credited with first introducing the Chrysler Hemi engine to the drag racing circuit.
 The Chrysler Hemi engine design is still exclusively used in Top Fuel and Funny Car racing to date.
-Garlits was hailed as an accomplished drag racer and loyal Mopar driver for more than 50 years; he has multiple records, NHRA world championships, and national titles to prove it.
+Garlits was hailed as an accomplished drag racer and loyal Mopar driver for more than 50 years.
+He has multiple records, NHRA world championships, and national titles to prove it.

 Who is Galen Govier?

 Chrysler history wouldn’t be complete without Galen Govier, otherwise known as the Chrysler guru.
 A loyal devotee to Mopar, Govier focused on learning the ins and outs of Chrysler’s detailed coding systems; soon enough, he knew as much as all leading Chrysler industry experts.
 Govier wrote the Mopar Muscle Club International newsletter column in the 1980s.
-He also served as an FBI and Secret Service expert witness to testify in a number of fraud cases related to Mopar products.
+He also served as an FBI and Secret Service expert witness to testify in several fraud cases related to Mopar products.

 Chrysler acquires a company five times its size – Dodge Brothers, Inc.